Two children sitting on stationary, yellow car in outdoor classroom.

 Mission

-Promote healthy development through the highest quality of care, support and education for young children and their families, while demonstrating the integration of research, evidence and practice.
+To promote healthy development through the highest quality of care, support and education for young children and their families, while demonstrating the integration of research, evidence and practice.
 We are a learning laboratory for all our program participants, including children, families, undergraduate and graduate students, researchers, early childhood practitioners, and policymakers.
 Our commitment to excellence in nurturing the healthy development of the young child across all domains positively informs the current inquiry, practice, and decision-making of all those we serve.